yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Now we are ready to make our BVH wide.

-From now on, the code snippets will target AVX hardware (8-wide), because the cache line math works out nicely, at least compared to SSE (4-wide).
+From now on, the code snippets will target AVX hardware (8-wide), because the cache line math works out nicely compared to SSE and NEON (4-wide).
 We could just as well build SSE/NEON (4-wide) or AVX-512 (16-wide) versions of the data structures.
 In fact, later in the article we talk about how multiple implementations can coexist side by side and produce the same results.

 To make the BVH wide, we restructure it slightly.
 I am going to do so in steps to make it easier to follow.
 First imagine the node's bounding volume is not stored in the node itself, but its